brh55/brh55.github.io/_posts/2016-2-08-unit-testing-angular-directives-with-isolated-scopes.md

 });
 ```

-3. Now we can compile our directive and start testing freely.
+After our configuration, we can compile our directive and start testing on the directive.

 ```
 describe("Angular Controller", function() {